-Mr. Revere also served as Acting Assistant Secretary of State for East Asian and Pacific Affairs and Principal Deputy Assistant Secretary (2004-2005), managing U.S. relations with the Asia-Pacific region and leading an organization of 950 American diplomats and some 2,500 Foreign Service National employees.
+Mr. Revere served as Acting Assistant Secretary of State for East Asian and Pacific Affairs and Principal Deputy Assistant Secretary, managing U.S. relations with the Asia-Pacific region and leading an organization of 950 American diplomats and 2,500 Foreign Service National employees.

-He was also Deputy Chief of Mission at the U.S. Embassy in Seoul (2000-2003), and served as Chargé d’Affaires at the embassy during most of 2001.
+Previously, he was Deputy Chief of Mission at the U.S. Embassy in Seoul and served as Chargé d’Affaires.
 His diplomatic career included service in China, Taiwan, and Japan – and extensive experience in negotiations with North Korea.

-Mr. Revere is a three-time winner of the State Department’s Superior Honor Award.
-He is a member of the Council on Foreign Relations and a veteran of the United States Air Force.
+He was a three-time winner of the State Department’s Superior Honor Award, a member of the Council on Foreign Relations and a veteran of the United States Air Force.